The purpose of the Washington State Board of Education is to:

 - Promote achievement of the Basic Education Act goals of RCW 28A.150.210.

 The State Board of Education (SBE) is charged with advocacy and oversight of Washington’s education system, provides leadership for a system that personalizes education based on each student’s needs, develops policies and structures designed to create an accountability system to improve student achievement, and promotes the achievement of state goals for basic education.
 The Board is comprised of sixteen members, including two student members, the Superintendent of Public Instruction, one member elected by the private schools, five members elected by local school boards, and seven members appointed by the Governor.
 The Board holds six regularly scheduled public meetings each year.
+Download a historical banner showcasing the Board's work and make-up since 1877.

 Advocacy and strategic oversight of public education: The Board provides a public forum to develop policies and provide advocacy to support a system of education that responds to individual student goals and community needs.